 Avoiding the vulnerability or mitigating its effects

 Software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
+They can:

-— Carefully structure programs to show that all variables are set before first read on every path throughout each subprogram.
+— Carefully structure programs to show that all variables are set before first read on every path throughout each subprogram;

-— Use static analysis tools to show that all objects are set before use.
-As the general problem is intractable, keep initialization algorithms simple so that they can be analyzed.
+— Use static analysis tools to show that all objects are set before use, and since the general problem is intractable, keep initialization algorithms simple so that they can be analyzed;

-— When declaring and initializing the object together, if the language does not require the compiler to statically verify that the declarative structure and the initialization structure match, use static analysis tools to help detect any mismatches.
+— When declaring and initializing the object together, if the language does not require the compiler to statically verify that the declarative structure and the initialization structure match, use static analysis tools to help detect any mismatches;

 — Use dynamic tools where available to detect uninitialized variables during testing.

-— When an object is visible from multiple modules, identify a module that must set the value before reads can occur from any other module that can access the object, and ensure that this module is executed first.
+— When an object is visible from multiple modules, identify a module that must set the value before reads can occur from any other module that can access the object, and ensure that this module is executed first;

-— When an object can be accessed concurrently, including by interrupts and co-routines, identify where early initialization occurs and show statically that the correct order is set, i.e. via program structure, not by timing, OS precedence, or chance.
+— When an object can be accessed concurrently, including by interrupts and co-routines, identify where early initialization occurs and show statically that the correct order is set, i.e. via program structure, not by timing, OS precedence, or chance;

-— Consider initializing each object at declaration, or immediately after subprogram execution commences and before any branches.
+— Consider initializing each object at declaration, or immediately after subprogram execution commences and before any branches;

-— If the subprogram must commence with conditional statements, show statically that every variable declared and not initialized earlier is initialized on each branch.
+— If the subprogram must commence with conditional statements, show statically that every variable declared and not initialized earlier is initialized on each branch;

-— Ensure that the initial object value is a sensible value for the logic of the program.
-The so-called junk initialization (such as, for example, setting every variable to zero) prevents the use of tools to detect otherwise uninitialized variables.
+— Ensure that the initial object value is a sensible value for the logic of the program;

+Note: So-called junk initialization (such as, for example, setting every variable to zero) prevents the use of tools to detect otherwise uninitialized variables;

-— Define or reserve fields or portions of the object to only be set when fully initialized.
-Consider, however, that this approach has the effect of setting the variable to possibly mistaken values while defeating the use of static analysis to find the uninitialized variables.
+— Define or reserve fields or portions of the object to only be set when fully initialized, understanding however, that this approach has the effect of setting the variable to possibly mistaken values while defeating the use of static analysis to find the uninitialized variables;

-— When setting compound objects, if the language provides mechanisms to set all components together, use those in preference to a sequence of initializations as this facilitates coverage analysis; otherwise use tools that perform such coverage analysis and document the initialization.
-Do not perform partial initializations unless there is no choice and document any deviations from full initialization.
+— When setting compound objects, if the language provides mechanisms to set all components together, use those in preference to a sequence of initializations as this facilitates coverage analysis; otherwise use tools that perform such coverage analysis and document the initialization.;

+— Avoid performing partial initializations unless there is no choice and document any deviations from full initialization;

-— Where default assignments of multiple components are performed, explicit declaration of the component names and/or ranges helps static analysis and identification of component changes during maintenance.
+— Where default assignments of multiple components are performed, explicitly declare all component names and/or ranges to help static analysis and to identify component changes during maintenance;

-— Use named assignments in preference to positional assignment where the language has named assignments that can be used to build reviewable assignment structures that can be analyzed by the language processor for completeness.
-Use comments and secondary tools to help show correct assignment where the language only supports positional assignment notation.
+— Use named assignments in preference to positional assignment where the language has named assignments so that such named assignments can be used to build reviewable assignment structures that can be analyzed by the language processor for completeness; otherwise use comments and secondary tools to help show correct assignment where the language only supports positional assignment notation.

 Implications for language design and evolution

-In future language design and evolution activities, consider the following items:
+In future language design and evolution activities, language designers should consider the following items:

 — Some languages have ways to determine if modules and regions are elaborated and initialized and to raise exceptions if this does not occur.
 Languages that do not, could consider adding such capabilities.